Have We Lost What It Means to Be Human?

 As he ages, Jonas also learns of another way; a past experience of humanity that once cherished family, parents, children and love.
 In taking care of an unwanted baby, he is haunted by what once was and filled with the hope of what could be.

-Though a work a fiction, the parallels of The Giver with our culture’s abortion industry are striking and sobering.
+Though a work of fiction, the parallels of The Giver with our culture’s abortion industry are striking and sobering.
 This seems particularly true in what’s revealed in several Texas abortion clinics.

 According to a video released by Life Dynamics, three former employees of Houston-based abortionist Douglas Karpen share the details of unspeakable practices that have occurred in his facilities.
 They discuss abortions taking place “way over 26 weeks” and living babies being killed.